boguszjelinski/kaboot/README.md

 * distance service based on data from the field
 * charging plans & payment integration
 * resistance to bizarre situations (customers interrupting trips, for example)
 * use of commercial solvers - performance gain?
+DONE with Munkres, 2022-06
 * extended tuning
 * faster pool finder written in C or Rust - DONE, 2022-03